aircooledcafe/securelee/_posts/2023-05-13-wireguard-peer-setup.md

 ## Wireguard Peer Config and Setup

 This is some basic instructions for setting up Peers for Wireguard when routing traffic through a central interface.
 In my circumstances it is mostly for accessing my home network and using my DNS servers when on mobile.
-I am working on a setup with Wireguard installed on my OPNSense router (setup out of scope).
+I am working on a setup with Wireguard installed on my OPNSense router (I followed acombination of the OPNSense Road Warrior and Digital Ocean guides linked below).

 Install wireguard:
 `sudo apt install`